Europe, Italy, Short Breaks

 I really liked crossing the medieval aqueduct and strolling around in that more quite part of the city.
 Close to Tempio di Sant’ Angelo we stumbled on a little local store ‘Il tempio’ with specialties of Umbria.
 It looked like a medieval inn.
 The friendly owner offered us to taste the food and wine.
 He made some bruschetta with different toppings and it was so delicious!
 When we left, we found this amazing community garden covered with bleu wisteria.
 It’s looked like heaven on earth.

 The next day we had to leave early to go home again.
 Too bad!
-I really loved spending time in Umbria and I wish I could have enjoyed it a bit longer.
+I really loved spending a long weekend in Umbria and I wish I could have enjoyed it a bit longer.
 But in three days we have seen a lot, did different activities, enjoyed the Umbrian specialties and it didn’t feel rushed at all.

 Stay tuned for new blog posts and subscribe below!